Can I Foster?

-You do not even have to give up work.
+You do not have to give up work to foster.
 Some people do choose to pursue foster caring as a professional career choice but, as long as you have some flexibility in your worklife, you carry on in employment.

 “Can I Foster Children?” – Yes, you can help young people like many others do…

 We firmly believe that everyone has the ability to make a positive contribution to the lives of children and young people in foster care.
-When assessing the qualities of foster carers we don’t base our decision on the level of experience, we instead look for attributes such as enthusiasm, patience and resilience.
+When assessing the qualities of foster carers against foster care requirements, we don’t base our decision on the level of experience, we instead look for attributes such as enthusiasm, patience and resilience.